trangdata/tpot-fss-ms/manuscript.md

 We use the 23 subsets of interconnected genes called depression gene modules (DGMs) identified from the RNA-Seq gene network module analysis [@p7dAO241] as input for the DS operator.

 #### Simulation methods
-The simulated datasets were generated using the R package `privateEC`, which was designed to simulate realistic effects to be expected in gene expression or resting-state fMRI data.
+The simulated datasets were generated using the `R` package `privateEC`, which was designed to simulate realistic effects to be expected in gene expression or resting-state fMRI data.
-In the current study, to be consistent with the real expression dataset, we simulate interaction effect data with $m =$200 individuals (100 cases and 100 controls) and $p=$5,000 real-valued features with 4% functional (true positive association with outcome) for each training and testing set.
+In the current study, to be consistent with the real expression dataset, we simulate interaction effect data with *m* = 200 individuals (100 cases and 100 controls) and *p*= 5,000 real-valued features with 4% functional (true positive association with outcome) for each training and testing set.
 Full details of the simulation approach can be found in Refs. [@p7dAO241; @NKnMeQUs].
 Briefly, the privateEC simulation induces a differential co-expression network random normal expression levels and permute the values of targeted features within the cases to generate interactions.
 Further, by imposing a large number of background features (no association with outcome), we seek to assess TPOT-DS’s performance in accommodating large numbers of non-predictive features.